fedefig/Agent-Performance-Dashboard-using-VBA-and-Power-Query/README.md

 When using Get Data → Folder:
 •	PQ samples only one file to define the schema
 •	If other files differ even slightly, the combine step breaks

-Impact: You get “Column not found” errors or missing data.
+Impact: We get “Column not found” errors or missing data.

 📊 9.
 Charts depend on stable categories
 If country names or user names vary across CSVs:
 •	Power BI or Excel charts show fragmented bars
 •	Slicers stop working
 •	Trend lines break

-Impact: Your visuals become misleading or unusable.
+Impact: Visuals become misleading or unusable.

 🧨 10.
 Large CSVs cause truncation or partial loads as Excel sometimes loads only the first ~100 rows of a huge CSV.
 Power Query can also:
 •	Fail to read the full file
 •	Misinterpret delimiters
 •	Drop rows silently

 Impact: The combined dataset is incomplete.

 ⭐ The real underlying issue